jo-hoe/whisper-make/README.md

 ## How to run whisper

 After activating the `.venv` environment by running.
-Here is how to do activate it on Windows:
+Here is how to activate it on Windows:

 ```powershell
 .\.venv\Scripts\Activate.ps1